-Students in the Immigrants’ Rights Clinic have drafted and finalized Know-Your-Rights and Pro-Se materials, empowering undocumented residents with knowledge and resources to advocate for themselves before ICE and immigration court.ACCESS OUR GUIDES
+Students in the Immigrants’ Rights Clinic have drafted Know-Your-Rights materials, empowering unrepresented immigrants with knowledge and resources to advocate for themselves before ICE and immigration court.ACCESS OUR GUIDES

 Students have conducted a broad range of impact litigation and advocacy to protect the due process rights of immigrant detainees.
 Under the U.S. immigration system, the federal government has the authority to detain immigrants during their deportation proceedings.
 Clinic students have engaged in litigation to ensure that that the government does not detain individuals for prolonged periods of time.
 They have also advocated for increased use of alternatives to detention and better detention conditions.

 Class Action Complaint Filed in Support of Access to Justice: The Immigrants’ Rights Clinic filed a class action lawsuit against ICE, the Orange County Sheriff’s Department, and the private prison operator Geo Group, Inc. for creating unlawful barriers to attorney-client communications at ICE detention centers in Southern California.
 Officials make it nearly impossible for many detainees to contact and consult with attorneys.
 That violates not only the Immigration and Nationality Act, but also the First and Fifth Amendments to the Constitution.
 LEARN MORE